 Identity theft and/or identity fraud happens when someone steals your personal information and uses it without your knowledge and permission.
 ID theft is a serious crime and can wreak havoc with your finances and credit history - and it takes time and money to resolve.
-According to Insurance Information Institute's 2015 Identity Fraud Study, $16 billion was stolen from 12.7 million U.S. consumers in 2014, compared to $18 billion and 13.1 million victims a year earlier.
-There was a new identity fraud victim every two seconds in 2014.
+According to Insurance Information Institute's 2017 Identity Fraud Study, $16 billion was stolen from 15.4 million U.S. consumers in 2016, compared with $15.3 billion and 13.1 million victims a year earlier.
+Over the last six years, identity thieves have stolen over $107 billion.

 How to Prevent Identity Theft

 - Companies We Recommend For Identity Theft Protection - We have made a list of companies we recommend for credit monitoring and ID theft protection.

 - Pros and Cons of Enrolling in Identity Theft Protection - If you are thinking about enrolling in an I.D. theft protection program with a company, weigh the pros and cons first to make sure it is worth your money.

 - 11 Ways a Thief Can Steal Your Identity - Ever wonder how ID theft happens?
 Here are the top ways a thief can make off with your identity.

 - Documents You Should Shred - Shredding sensitive documents is one way to prevent identity theft.
 We have a list of 20 documents you should always shred.